Mgryn/Unet-from-scratch/README.md

 ## Future work

-The project is not done yet, currently it consists only of the training loop, which is not full without the validation stage.
+The project is not done yet, currently it consists of training an validation steps.
-After that it will be necessary to implement test stage.
-Current traininig loop will be remodeled soon in order to implement this changes.
+The test stage and tracking / plotting of the parameters needs to be implemented.

 When the model will be finished, it would be good to introduce possbitity to work with bigger nuber of classes - currently it supports two.